Meet Our Team

 Lisa Cantu-Reyes is the Federal Programs Director for Mercedes ISD.
 Her role entails overseeing federal fiscal compliance of grants provided by the Every Student Succeeds Act (ESSA) that includes: Title I, Part A, Title I, Part C, Title II, Title III and Title IV.
 In addition she oversees the College Ready, Career Set!-Gear Up Grant for current 7th grade students.
 She also oversees the Parent and Family Engagement Program for the district and prides herself in volunteering in her community.
 Mrs. Cantu-Reyes has a Bachelor of Interdisciplinary Studies with a minor in Special Education and a Master in Bilingual Education with an endorsement in Gifted Education all of which she obtained from the University of Texas Pan American in Edinburg, Texas.

-Mrs. Maryann Handy is the migrant counselor for Mercedes ISD.
-She ensures that all migrant students are provided with the appropriate educational services necessary to go beyond state academic achievement standards while minimizing disruptions that occur due to family relocations.
-Throughout her 26 years in the education field, Mrs. Handy has worked as a teacher in both elementary and middle school settings, with 22 years of experience as an academic and licensed professional counselor.
-She has served as a middle school counselor, a therapist in private practice as well as in the urgent care setting, screening adults for hospitalization.
-She has also worked in local school districts as an outside mental health agent, counseling students from Pre-K to 12th grade in the areas of divorce, depression, abuse, and various emotional areas of concern.
-A graduate of the University of Texas-Pan American in Edinburg, Texas, she earned a bachelor’s degree in Interdisciplinary Studies with a minor in English.
-Continuing her education, she earned a Master’s Degree in Counseling and Guidance, ranked first in her class, and also received a professional counseling license also from UTPA.
-One of the most rewarding aspects of her job is assisting migrant seniors in obtaining scholarships to attend college.
-This year, seniors have received 15 CAMP awards in total, as well as early acceptance to multiple universities with migrant programs.
-Working with migrant students has, without a doubt, been the highpoint of her professional career.
+Mrs. Handy services students through the Title IV, Part A Grant, and the Migrant Education Program.
+Both roles require her to provide student support services that are supplemental to the those already provided by the schools.
+Mrs. Handy began her career as an educator in 1993 and has worked as a teacher in both elementary and middle school settings, with 23 years of experience as an academic and licensed professional counselor.
+She has served as an elementary and middle school counselor, a therapist in private practice as well as in the urgent care setting, screening adults for hospitalization.
+She has also worked in local school districts as an outside mental health agent, counseling students from Pre-K to 12th grade in various emotional areas of concern.
+A graduate of the University of Texas-Pan American, she earned a bachelor’s degree in Interdisciplinary Studies with a minor in English.
+Continuing her education, she earned a Master’s Degree in Counseling and Guidance, ranked first in her class, and also earned a professional counseling license in 2000, also from UTPA.

 Ralph Mendez has been the Director of Purchasing for Mercedes ISD since 2014 where he oversees the purchasing, warehouse operations, records, and risk management functions for the District.
 His biggest achievement in MISD has been facilitating the transition to a self-funded group health insurance plan.
 Prior to his service with Mercedes ISD, he worked as a financial analyst in the private sector for 8 years.
 He started attending Mercedes ISD schools in 3rd grade and graduated from MHS in 2002.
 Upon graduation, he enlisted in the U.S. Army as a Military Police where he deployed multiple times in support of the Global War on Terrorism.
 Ralph holds a Bachelor of Business Administration in Finance from the University of North Texas and a Master of Business Administration, with a concentration in Health Care Administration, from the University of Texas – RGV.